Siemens-Healthineers/K2s/addons/security/README.md

 - `-OmitHydra`: Omits the setup of hydra and the local login implementation (useful if no local user management is needed).
 - `-OmitKeycloak`: Omits the setup of keycloak and its database (useful if you want oauth2-proxy to reference an external OAuth2 provider).
+- `-OmitOAuth2Proxy`: Omits the OAuth2 proxy deployment (useful if you want to use an external authentication proxy or no authentication at all).

 Example usage: